 Daughter Bonnie L. Shaffer ( ? - ? ) wedded (?)
 Wilson.

-Daughter Patricia E. Shaffer ( ? - ? ) was joined in wedlock with (?)
-Osborne.
+Daughter Patricia E. Shaffer ( ? - ? ) was joined in wedlock with Warren Osborne.

 ~ Daughter Mary Lou (McCabe) Zack ~

-She married Charles Zack Jr., son of Charles A. Zack of Oakland Avenue in Uniontown.
+She married Charles Robert Zack (March 6, 1924-1979), son of Charles A. and Agnes (Rohlf) Zack of Oakland Avenue in Uniontown, the father a one-time Chief County Detective.

-They produced five children -- William Earl Zack, Tony Ray Zack, Robert Charles Zack, Albert Philip Zack and Gina Maria Zack.
+They produced five children -- William Earl "Bumpy" Zack, Tony Ray Zack, Robert Charles Zack, Albert Philip Zack and Gina Maria Lowenstein.

 Tragically, Mary Lou died while in their home in Panama on May 18, 1965.
 She was only 35 years old.
-Her remains were returned to Uniontown for burial.
+Her remains were returned to the United States for burial in Uniontown.